 Hayworth Cancer Center Receives National Achievement Award from Commission on Cancer of the American College of Surgeons

-The Commission on Cancer (CoC) of the American College of Surgeons (ACoS) has granted its Outstanding Achievement Award to Hayworth Cancer Center at High Point Regional Health System as a result of surveys performed during 2011.
+The Commission on Cancer (CoC) of the American College of Surgeons (ACoS) has granted its Outstanding Achievement Award to Hayworth Cancer Center at High Point Medical Center as a result of surveys performed during 2011.
 Hayworth Cancer Center is one of a select group of 106, currently accredited and newly accredited cancer programs, across the United States.

 Established in 2004, the CoC Outstanding Achievement Award is designed to recognize cancer programs that strive for excellence in providing quality care to cancer patients.
 The award is granted to facilities that demonstrate a commendation level of compliance with seven standards that represent six areas of cancer program activity: cancer committee leadership, cancer data management, clinical management, research, community outreach and quality improvement.